 All submissions are considered by the assessment manager, however only properly-made submissions can be used to appeal Council's decision on an Impact Assessable application through the Planning and Environment Court.

 Submissions are not confidential.
-As required by the Planning Act 2016, all submissions including individual details are published on Council's website.
+As required by the Planning Act 2016, all submissions including individual details may be published on Council's website.

 For impact assessable applications, Council will consider all submissions and must send a copy of the decision notice to each principle submitter.

-For more information about when an application requires public notification and how submissions can be made please refer to the Department of Infrastructure, Local Government and Planning website.
+For more information about when an application requires public notification and how submissions can be made please refer to the factsheet Having Your Say on Development Applications prepared by the Department of State Development, Manufacturing, Infrastructure & Planning